 The pizzas at La Casa are flavorful and generous with ingredients.
 The owner is appropriately attentive, coming over to say hello and see how the meal is going.
 It’s evident he is passionate about his food.
 My favorite was the Greek pizza, a vegetarian options with feta cheese, olives, and tomatoes.
 La Casa also gets major points for being the only place in Battambang to offer a Caprese salad.

 Pizzas range from $6.50 to $10, and salads and starters are a bit cheaper.
 They’ve also got a selection of delicious pasta dishes, including pesto, for about the same price as the pizzas.
+[Ed note: we don’t know if they’re under new ownership, but we received a report in late 2017 that the food has had a serious decline]

 Though Riverside Balcony is more of a bar than a restaurant, over the last year or more it has become one of the favorite spots to get a slice of expertly cooked pizza.